jquant/jai-sdk/docs/use_cases/setup_data.rst

 .. note::
 	Although some data types could be inserted structured in a :code:`list` or an :code:`numpy.ndarray`, we strongly recommend the use of :code:`pandas.Series` and :code:`pandas.DataFrame`, because of the structure with :code:`.index` attributes (or optionally the use of a column named :code:`'id'`, which has priority over the :code:`.index` attribute).

 The model is used with the similarity queries and predicts (methods :code:`.similar()` and :code:`.predict()`).
-The similiarity query will return for each input, identified with the :code:`'query_id'`, the :code:`'id'` values of similiar items, the 'distance' in between them.
+The similiarity query will return for each input, identified with the :code:`'query_id'`, the :code:`'id'` values of similiar items, the :code:`'distance'` in between them.
 The number of results is controlled by the :code:`'top_k'` parameter.
 The predict method will return for each input, identified with :code:`'id'`, the expected value for each item :code:`'predict'`.

 .. note::
 	The use of a column named :code:`'id'` will overwrite the pandas index attribute with :code:`.set_index('id')`.
 We consider a good pratice the strict usage of '.index' to identify items: